vanvfields/Microsoft-365/README.md

 These scripts I have found to to be useful during Incident Response.

 ## mggraph-samples
-These scripts utilize the newer Graph SDK PowerShell module, and replace the scripts I had previously kept under Azure AD, Intune, Windows 10, etc.
+These scripts utilize the newer Graph SDK PowerShell module, and replace the scripts I had previously maintained in this repo.

 ## Setup Intune
 Legacy; no longer updating this directory.